 About the Contributor

-Emma Conti-Windle is a first year and legacy student.
+Emma Conti-Windle is a second year and legacy student.
 She is majoring in Communication and Media Studies and minoring in Journalism.
-This is her first year on staff, though she has always had a passion for writing and media production.
-Her favorite pieces so far are the ones she has written on Taylor Swift, and she looks forward to growing her portfolio with The Campus.
-Not only is she a huge Swiftie, but Emma is also a dual citizen of Australia, has a radio talk show on WARC 90.3 and finds guilty pleasure in watching old episodes of "Glee" whenever she can.
+This is her second year on staff, and her first year as the Opinion Editor, though she has always had a passion for writing and media production.
+Her favorite pieces so far are the ones she has written on Taylor Swift and life itself, and she looks forward to growing her portfolio with The Campus.
+Not only is she a huge Swiftie, but Emma is also a dual citizen of Australia, and finds guilty pleasure in watching old episodes of Glee whenever she can.